Legal Advice for Spousal Immigration — 265 results

-Written by attorney Danielle Nelisse, about 4 years ago.
+Written by attorney Danielle Nelisse, over 4 years ago.
 STAFF PICK

 The immigration interview husbands and wives are required to attend in order to get the foreign spouse their green card (lawful permanent residence) through marriage can be very anxiety... more

 Written by attorney Hendrik Pretorius, about 5 years ago.
 STAFF PICK

 Which K visa category do I fall under?
 The first type, the K-1 visa is intended for a fiancÃ©(e) of a United States Citizen who is currently abroad and wishes to enter the U.S.A. to get... more